She kept throwing food at me. I was 19 and bought two tuna bagel sandwiches for myself for breakfast. That was the way I rolled.

 I went to the popcorn guys.
 I got another larger popcorn.
 I sat on the other side of the theater.
 Betty Blue was the picture.
 I can remember.

 Did I break up with her?
 No. I was a chicken.
 We stayed together another two years.
 I didn’t have the strength to change my life in one day.

 Or I could measure it in broken windows.
 Three broken windows later we broke up.

 But every day I got better.
 Now I’m happy

-Unless Claudia throws popcorn at me (“wait until the movie starts!) at the movie theater later today.
+Unless someone I like throws popcorn at me (“wait until the movie starts!) at the movie theater later today.
 Then I’m back to square one.